openstack/magnum/magnum/api/rest_api_version_history.rst

   Allow the cluster to be created with node_count = 0 as well as to update existing nodegroups to have 0 nodes.

+1.11
+---

+  Drop bay and baymodels objects from magnum source code